 Here are the most important metrics, according to us:

-The profit factor of the trading system is a very important metric.
-The profit factor is a metric that simply takes the aggregate profits of a system divided by the aggregate losses.
+The profit factor of the trading system is a critical metric.
+The profit factor is a metric that takes the aggregate profits of a system divided by the aggregate losses.
 For instance, if the system made $2000 in profits, and lost $1000, you would have a profit factor of 2.